manoit88/website/source/docs/handlebars.md

 ```

 NOTE: Parameters to helper functions are passed as names, not their current values.
 This allows you to optionally set up observers on the values.
 To get the current value of the parameter, use `Ember.get`, as shown above.

+NOTE: To avoid XSS attack escape the `value` using `Handlebars.Utils.escapeExpression`

 ### Included Views